MorinelloA/lisk-excel/README.md

 - Max Amount
 - Option to add links to the Explorer (For txs and addresses)

+### Data Field Search Gather

+This application also allows you to gather Data Field data from transactions, based on a user defined search string.
+Users have the option to:

+- Search for the exact string, or if the data field simple contains that string
+- Limit results to Sender and/or Receipient Address
+- Add links to the explorer (For txs and addresses)

 ### Notes

-- All three address fields may be left blank
+- All address fields may be left blank
 - Start time must be earlier than End time
 - Min Amount must be greater than or equal to Max Amount
 - Entering a max value of 0 will effectively query all amounts from the Min entered upwards